Suddhasatwa/Data-Science-Projects/README.md

 For each project, there will be a folder, and description to the project will be updated here as well.

-Note: These projects may also be inclusive of free Kaggle competitions.
+Note: These projects may also be inclusive of free Kaggle competitions as well as what I've learnt during the course(s) and diploma programs I've taken.